-Designing A Sales Strategy By Discovering New Consumer Needs And Meeting Them
+Designing A Sales Strategy by Discovering New Consumer Needs

 Though the economy has been greatly affected by the pandemic, there are still new opportunities for businesses to jump at.
-Consumer behaviour has shifted dramatically.
-Lifestyles look very different now as compared to pre-pandemic years.
+Consumer behaviour has shifted dramatically and lifestyles look very different now compared to pre-pandemic.

-Businesses must ask themselves what needs they can address, and where consumers are directing their buying power.
-What problems do consumers face that you can solve, and how can you adapt your product or service offerings to suit those needs?
+Businesses must ask themselves what needs they can address and where consumers are directing their buying power.
+What problems can you solve for consumers?
+How can you adapt your product or service offerings to suit those needs?

 Your sales organisation can serve as a feedback loop.
 Use it to gain insight into your customers’ changing needs.
-This can play a big role in the restructuring of your business, informing strategic growth, and in conceptualising new product offerings.
-Optimise your production and adapt new strategies as long term solutions to the problems that have emerged since the pandemic.
+This can play a big role in the restructuring of your business, informing strategic growth, and conceptualising new product offerings.
+These are ways to optimise your production and adapt new strategies as long-term solutions to the problems that have emerged since the pandemic.